copyninja/resume/resume.md

     Designer and Developer of [Racontours](http://www.racontours.com/)
     iPhone application which provides "Walking Tours" with audio and various pictures to the end user.
-The tours for the application are implemented as in-app purchases.
+Various tours for the application are implemented as in-app purchases.

     Setting up and maintaining Subversion VCS for the team.